kmccol1/kmccol1.github.io/README.md

 - **Enhanced Features:** Introduce dynamic, interactive components using JavaScript.
 - **Security Upgrades:** Adopt advanced secure web development practices.
 - **Project Showcase:** Add more projects highlighting C++ and cybersecurity work.

+## Acknowledgements

+We would like to express our gratitude to the following:

+- **React**: For providing the powerful library that powers the front-end of this project.
+- **FontAwesome**: For providing accessible and scalable icons that enhance the visual design.
+- **Node.js**: For providing the runtime environment that powers the server-side of the project.
+- **GitHub Pages**: For hosting the repository and making collaboration possible.
+- **Open Source Community**: For sharing knowledge and developing tools that benefit developers worldwide.

 ## Contact